Aurora Pulsed Radiation Simulator: History

 Following the use of the atomic bomb in World War II and subsequent development, it became clear that much of the damage they produce comes from powerful, short (sub-microsecond) pulses of various kinds of radiation.
 Exactly how this works depends, among other particulars, on where the bomb explodes: if it's inside some material, underground and even in air, a primary effect is a shock wave from the expanding bomb material (which, itself, remains more or less in place).
 However, x-rays with energies between about 1 and 10 MeV, which are least absorbed by materials, can radiate far outside the immediate region of the explosion even as they are gradually absorbed by the material they pass through.
 In air, they go just about 1000 times farther than they would in water.
 Since all the x-rays go at the light speed, their pulse shape reflects the explosion itself: much shorter than a microsecond.
 Sub-MeV radiation from a nuclear explosion may be more important in (empty) space.
 Given this realization, during the 1960s the U.S. military began to investigate whether military systems could be tested for their response to nuclear-weapon generated pulsed x-rays with flash x-ray machines.
 At the time these were fairly small, primarily used to take x-rays of fast-moving events such as explosives and bullets.

-After the Soviet Union demonstrated the use of the world's first anti-ballistic missiles (ABM) in 1964, in response DASA launched a series of projects that aimed to hasten the advancement of nuclear effects laboratories in the United States.
+After the Soviet Union demonstrated the use of the world's first anti-ballistic missiles (ABMs) in 1964, in response DASA launched a series of projects that aimed to hasten the advancement of nuclear effects laboratories in the United States.
 The U.S. military was concerned that the introduction and subsequent nuclear explosion of Soviet AMBs into the airspace would result in radiation that could interfere with the electronics systems of inbound U.S. ICBMs.
 In order to thoroughly harden U.S. missiles, in 1969 DASA initiated the construction of the Aurora Simulator as a gamma radiation test facility that could produce full-threat level pulses of 1 to 10 MeV photons ("gamma" radiation refers to x-rays (or photons) emitted by nuclei and typically more energetic than 1 MeV).